alsalafiyyah/alsalafiyyah.github.io/_posts/2023/2023-07-22-act-of-jahiliyyah-in-muharram.md

 date: 2023/07/22
 note: true
 category: [bidah]
-excerpt: This habit is an invented practice from Jahiliyyah and it is not permissible for a Muslim to do it.
+summary: This habit is an invented practice from Jahiliyyah and it is not permissible for a Muslim to do it.
 muftis:
   chairman:
     - name: Shaykh Ibn Baz